Skip to Main Content

 3. Analyze and evaluate physical activity and exercise performance from anatomical, biomechanical, and physiological perspectives.

-4. Demonstrate competency in a variety of aerobic and anaerobic activities, as well as resistance training exercises.
+4. Demonstrate techniques of a variety of aerobic and anaerobic activities, as well as resistance training exercises.

 5. Apply professional personal training protocols and knowledge of professional behavior (skills & dispositions): attire, communication, relationships, responsibility, initiative, and the ability to empower and motivate clients.